Spotting transshipment with an ocean of AIS data

 Global Fishing Watch created a new tool using Spire Global’s AIS data to shine a light on transshipment—a critical process of high seas fishing that is vulnerable to exploitation.
-The publicly accessible carrier vessel portal records and visualizes all encounters at sea where transshipment could take place.
+The publicly accessible carrier vessel portal records and visualizes encounters at sea where transshipment could take place.
 It isn’t just useful for detecting suspicious activity; it’s also a powerful tool for recognizing compliance and a valuable resource for studying transshipment.

 The murky path from catch to can